 - kosher salt and freshly ground black pepper to season

-- Gather your ingredients and mince the onion and garlic.
+- Gather your ingredients and mince 1/2 medium (1/2 medium) sweet onion and 1 clove (1 clove) garlic

-- While the roast cooks, prepare the vegetables.
-Slice the Yukon Gold potatoes in 2" pieces.
-Peel and slice the carrots.
-Slice the button mushrooms in half.
-Quarter the sweet onion.
+- Toward the latter part of the process, prepare the the vegetables.
+Slice 8 medium (8 medium) Yukon Gold potatoes in 2" pieces.
+Peel and slice the 6 medium (6 medium) carrots.
+Slice the 8 whole (8 whole) button mushrooms in half.
+Quarter 1 large (1 large) sweet onion.

 - Place prepared vegetables in an oblong baking pan that has been sprayed with cooking spray.

-- Pour the broth mixture from the roast over the vegetables, leaving at least a cup for the roast.
-Add up to 1/2 cup of water to the vegetables, if necessary.
+- Pour 2 cups (4.73 dl) broth from the roast over the vegetables, leaving at least half a cup for the roast.
+Add up to 1/2 cup water to the vegetables, if necessary.
+Gently stir the vegetables to coat in the oily broth.

 - Turn off oven.
-Add the roast to vegetables and keep warm in oven.
+Add the roast to the vegetables.
+Keep warm in oven.

 - To serve, place roast in the center of a large serving tray and arrange the roasted vegetables around it.
 At this point, you may either pour the gravy over the roast and vegetables or place it in a gravy boat or serving bowl.
 Serves 6-8.